First, you need some background

 Digitize the map

-Once your goals, persona and paths are set, you can digitize the journey map to make it tangible and shareable.
-Whether it's a PowerPoint, PDF or interactive map, the journey map should touch every member of your organization and keep everyone on the same page.
+Once your goals, personas and paths are set, you can digitize the journey map to make it tangible and shareable.
+Whether it's a PowerPoint, PDF, or interactive map, the journey map should touch every member of your organization and keep everyone on the same page.
 By creating a final product that is aesthetically pleasing and in a digital form, your team has a shared vision of the experiences they are delivering.

 Journey maps can take a variety of shapes and forms — what’s important is that you are doing the proper research to inform touchpoint engagements, the actions they’re taking, the channels they’re using, and how they are feeling throughout the process.
 If you’re not sure where to start, our research specialists are here to help.